-Here, to stoke the fires of your wintersports ambition, she picks ten mountain challenges that will scare you silly.
+To stoke the fires of your wintersports ambition, I have picked ten mountain challenges that will scare you silly.

 1. Ride the bobsleigh in La Plagne